vehicle-lang/tutorial/src/chapters/4-property-driven-training-revised.md

 These inconsistencies mean this approach is generally unviable for network robustification.

 **Adversarial Training** also involves generating new data to train the network, but unlike data augmentation where perturbations are sampled randomly, adversarial training aims to find the _worst-case_ perturbation within $\epsilon$-distance to a data point from the training dataset.
-These examples are used to optimise the network with the hope of improving its worst-case robustness.
+Whilst data augmentation can be done using worst-case examples, it is still subtely different to adversarial training.
+Most notably, adversarial training is a process integrated into the network's training loop, so perturbations are regenerated at every iteration.
+This means the worst-case examples will _always_ be worst case, which is not true for data augmentation, as after a certain number of iterations the network will have learnt to account for these examples.
+The goal of adversarial training is to improve the network's worst-case robustness; it is a form of prophylaxis against adversarial attacks.

 [the below paragraph was pasted from the previous version -- double check understanding and fix citation]: #

-Adversarial training is almost the right solution!
-Its main limitation turns out to be the logical property it optimises for.
+The main limitation of adversarial training turns out to be the logical property it optimises for.
 Recall that we may encode an arbitrary property in Vehicle.
-However, as we discovered in [@CasadioKDKKAR22], the projected gradient descent can only optimise for one concrete property.
+However, as was discovered in [@CasadioKDKKAR22], projected gradient descent can only optimise for one concrete property.
 Recall the property of $\epsilon$-ball robustness was defined as:
-$\forall \mathbf{x} \in \mathbb{B}(\hat{\mathbf{x}}, \epsilon). robust(f(\mathbf{x}))$.
-It turns out that adversarial training determines the definition of *robust* to be
+$\forall \mathbf{x} \in \mathbb{B}(\hat{\mathbf{x}}, \epsilon)\;.\;\text{robust}(f(\mathbf{x}))$.
+It turns out that adversarial training determines the definition of $\text{robust}$ to be
 $|f(\mathbf{x}) - f(\hat{\mathbf{x}})| \leq \delta$.

+## Beyond $\epsilon$-Balls
+In the previous chapter, we learnt how to prove properties of neural networks, with a specific focus on $\epsilon$-ball robustness.
+It is of course nice that we can prove this property is true for a given neural network, but as we have seen above, it is not novel to be able to train for it; this can be done with relative ease simply by using adversarial training.

+However, something that adversarial training cannot do is teach a network to abide by _any arbitrary logical property_.
+This is where Vehicle comes in: we can define arbitrary properties in our specifications, and use Vehicle's built-in functionality to compile these into a loss function to train a neural network.
+We can escape the world of $\epsilon$-balls and train our networks to satisfy any property we may desire.
+Nonetheless, $\epsilon$-ball robustness is a useful and intuitive property to understand, and we will continue to use it for our running example throughout the rest of this section,  as well as in the exercises at the end.

+Before we explore exactly how we train a network on logical properties in practice, those uninitiated into the cults of machine learning and logic may appreciate some theoretical background of how this is possible.
+This we cover in the following few sections.

 ## Loss Functions
 Humans learn by making mistakes.
 The same is true of neural networks.
 Loss functions are a way of measuring the "magnitude" of a mistake made by a neural network.
 For a given training input, loss functions compute a penalty proportional to the difference between the output of the network and the _true_ output (i.e., the training label).
 Formally, this is written as follows: